 Two years at A level.

 What units/topics will be studied?

 In this unit we will be studying and comparing Philosophy and Religion.
 We will examine the relationship between the two and consider what each has to say about the big questions of life.
-Such as, is there a god?
-What sort of God is God?
-On what basis do we hold our faith?
+You will consider philosophical views on soul, mind, body, teleological vs ontological arguments, the problem of evil and nature of God.

 In our third unit we study the development of Christian thought and consider the relationship between religious ideas and society.

 What do I need to study this subject?

 36 points including a GCSE grade 5 in English Language.

 What can I do to prepare myself to study this subject?

 Try reading Sophie’s world by Jostein Gaarder.
 A novel written in 1991 It follows the adventures of Sophie Amundsen, a teenage girl living in Norway, and Alberto Knox, a middle aged philosopher who introduces her to philosophical thinking.

 - Listen to Philosophy Bites Podcasts (available wherever you listen to podcasts) https://philosophybites.com/